vecisf/SU-CompBio.github.io/course.md

 *Command line II: manipulating, filtering, rearranging files, shell scripts*

+Delivery plan

+- Recap of previous week
+- Linux command line II
+- Recommended readings
+- Homework explanation

+### Linux and the command line

+We will continue using the Software Carpentry lesson [The Unix Shell](http://swcarpentry.github.io/shell-novice/) to learn about automating repetitive tasks, combine existing tools and so on.

+### Recommended readings

+- Same as last week.

+### Homework

 ## Week 11 - 20<sup>th</sup> of November - Endre Sebestyén

 *Version control: git and github*